rajasekhar-gundala/Caddy-WordPress/README.md

 You can read more about Caddy and it's unique features, configuration directives for the Caddyfile in the official Caddy's website https://caddyserver.com/

+## Manage MariaDB using Adminer
+You can manage your MariaDB database using Adminer container that was included in the repository.

+Open the web browser and enter dbadmin.example.com to open Adminer interface.
+Use root account and myswl_root_password to log into it.

 ## Remove WordPress and Cleanup
 Use command ```docker-compose down``` removes the containers, but preserves your WordPress database.